 The best dogs for children & the whole family

-You’re in good company - 33% of households have a dog, according to the 2021 Pet Population Survey - that’s around 12.5 million dogs in the UK.
+You’re in good company.
+36% of households have a dog, according to the 2024 Pet Population Survey - that’s around 13.5 million dogs in the UK.

 Make sure you can meet the exercise needs of your chosen breed, whether big or small.
 That’s not always easy, especially when you have small children in tow who don’t appreciate a long walk in the cold.

-It’s not necessarily true that big dogs need more exercise than smaller ones, but it’s probably not a good idea to choose a large dog if you can’t commit to a couple of walks a day.
+It’s not necessarily true that big dogs need more exercise than smaller ones.
+It’s probably not a good idea to choose a large dog if you can’t commit to a couple of walks a day.

 “Likewise, if you like spending time on the water, then look into a dog that’s OK being in and around water.”

-Trust me on this: it’s only when you start planning your first family holiday with two dogs in the boot and two babies in car seats in the back that you come to the realisation that there’s not actually anywhere for the luggage to go.
+Trust me on this: it’s only when you start planning your first family holiday with two dogs in the boot and two babies in car seats that you realise there's nowhere for the luggage to go.

-So unless you want to get into roof boxes, trailers or seven-seater vans, consider breeds that can comfortably lie down in a crate that only takes up half the boot.
+So, unless you want to get into roof boxes, trailers or seven-seater vans, consider breeds that can comfortably lie down in a crate.

 “Think about the size of the dog compared to your home and your car,” says vet nurse Sarah.
 “You’ll need something with enough room to transport it, so it’s worth thinking about that before you get a dog – rather than finding out your car’s not big enough when it’s too late.”